Certificate III in Air-conditioning and Refrigeration

 Course Overview

-The Certificate III in Air-conditioning and Refrigeration is the recognised qualification to become a qualified Air-conditioning and Refrigeration Mechanic.
+The Certificate III in Air-conditioning and Refrigeration is the recognised qualification to seek work as a qualified Air-conditioning and Refrigeration Mechanic.

-You'll learn to select components, install, set up, test, repair, and maintain refrigeration systems and equipment.
-On a day-to-day basis, you might work with domestic or commercial equipment used for food storage and preservation, air conditioning, and air distribution.
+Students will learn to select components, install, set up, test, repair, and maintain refrigeration systems and equipment.
+On a day-to-day basis, graduates might work with domestic or commercial equipment used for food storage and preservation, air conditioning, and air distribution.

-- UEE42911 Certificate IV in Refrigeration and Air-Conditioning Systems
+- UEE42920 Certificate IV in Refrigeration and Air-Conditioning Systems

-- UEE42711 Certificate IV in Air-Conditional and Refrigeration Servicing
+- UEE42720 Certificate IV in Air-Conditioning and Refrigeration Servicing

 Wangaratta - Docker Street